 If your partner is imagining the traditional big white wedding, but you’re sold a smaller wedding and a once-in-a-lifetime honeymoon, you’re going to run into problems.
-Ensure that you and your partner are on the same page with your wedding budget and the type of wedding you both want.
+Ensure that you and your partner are on the same page with the type of wedding you both want.

 2. Who is paying for the wedding?

 If family members have mentioned paying for some or all of the wedding, now is the time to ask.
 Communication is key here: know what you can expect from the offset.
 The last thing you want is a hefty bill that you weren’t expecting a couple of months before the wedding.
 It’s also a good idea to think about how much involvement you want your families having in the wedding planning at this stage.
 If your parents are paying but you don’t want to invite all of their friends, make it clear now to avoid future bad feeling.